pietz/troop/README.md

 # Troop

-A lightweight framework for multi-agent orchestration, forked from OpenAI's Swarm library.
+A simple and lightweight framework for multi-agent orchestration, forked from OpenAI's Swarm library.

+There are many great and powerful LLM agent libraries out there. troop is trying to become a simple, flexible and production-ready alternative that let's you focus on your projects instead of spending time on learning complex tools.

+OpenAI and Anthropic have both shared their thoughts on what

 ## Install